EliteMasterEric/ChallengeAPI/docs/api.md

 * The `Goal` corresponding to the challenge parameters, or `nil` if no goal with those parameters exists.

-# ChallengeAPI.ChallengeParams
+## ChallengeAPI.ChallengeParams

 A ChallengeParams is a data structure representing a playable challenge.
 It provides a set of functions for interacting with the challenge's parameters, including the goal and other information.

-ChallengeAPI will automatically register each challenge from the `challenges.xml` file, and define their basic parameters.
+If REPENTOGON is installed, ChallengeAPI will automatically register each challenge from the `challenges.xml` file, and define their basic parameters.
+Otherwise, you will have to register your custom challenges manually in order for them to work with ChallengeAPI.

 If you want to change the goal for a challenge, retrieve it using `ChallengeAPI:GetChallengeById` or `ChallengeAPI:GetChallengeByName`, and then use `ChallengeParams:SetGoal` to set a new goal.
 Don't modify the goal directly or you may mess up other challenges!